cyder222/simple_world_js/README.md

-# emscripten Audio Feature Extractor using World + extra
+# Audio Feature Extractor of World + some functions using emscripten
 This is wrapper of World and some function(sp2melspectram, mcep2sp) using emscripten.
 This library assume to use from AudioWorklet.
-You can extract audio features from audio buffer comming from web audio api.
+You can extract audio features from audio input comming from web audio api.

 ## コンパイル
 emcmake cmake